Section 9 of 15

 8.2.8 – Speeding in a Tank Vehicle

-If you are driving a tank vehicle transporting more than 500 gallons of flammable liquid at a speed faster than the applicable speed limit or in disregard for the safety of persons or property, in addition to any other applicable penalty, for a first offense you are subject to a fine of not less than $500 and for a second or subsequent offense within 2 years of a prior offense, you are subject to a fine of not less than $2,000 and a suspension of up to 6 months of a hazardous materials or cargo tank endorsement, or both (CVC §22406.5).
+If you are driving a tank vehicle transporting more than 500 gallons of flammable liquid at a speed greater than the applicable speed limit or in willful or wanton disregard for the safety of persons or property, in addition to any other applicable penalty, you are subject to a fine for a first offense.
+For a second or subsequent offense within 2 years of a prior offense, you are subject to a fine of not less than $2,000 and a suspension of up to 6 months of a HazMat or cargo “N” endorsement, or both (CVC §22406.5).

 8.2.9 – Hours of Service in a Tank Vehicle